 The glutes drive cycling.
 Although your thighs contract in order to rotate the pedals, the force of the rotation comes from the muscles of your backside.
 When you run, your glutes are an important part of powering your stride to support the length and speed of your gait, but both are primarily the function of the legs.
 Runners and cyclists should train and stretch the hip flexors to support development of the glutes.

 In cycling, the calves offer assistance with pushing the pedal by directing the foot as needed.
 Although the calves support the flexion of the knee on the pedal rotation, other muscles are much more crucial.
 Runners rely on their calves considerably more than cyclists -- they are a primary source of force.
 The calves flex the ankles and the knees without the support of pedals or the thigh muscles, and assist in the runner's propulsion.

 The triceps and biceps, the muscles at the front and back of the upper arms, are supporting muscles for both runners and cyclists.
 When you run, each bicep pulls the arm back in opposition to the raising quadricep, before the tricep pulls the arm forward to help propel you forward as the hamstring completes the stride.
+When you run, you utilize your body weight to propel you forward.
 As a cyclist, your arms do considerably less work than when you run, but they assist in steering the bicycle and keeping your body balanced.